WoWs-Builder-Team/minimap_renderer_bot/README.md

 3. Install dependencies

-Depending on preferences, once you've entereted the minimap_renderer_bot directory you would [activate the virtual environment.](https://docs.python.org/3/library/venv.html)
+Depending on preferences, once you've entereted the `minimap_renderer_bot` directory you would create (as explained above) and then [activate the virtual environment.](https://docs.python.org/3/library/venv.html)

 ```